riverbed/steelscript-appresponse/docs/tutorial.rst

 Resolution is an additional to granularity setting that tells the data source to aggregate the data further.
 Its numeric value must be multiple of the requested granularity value.
-In this case, the data will be aggregated on 20-second intervals.
+In the script, the data will be aggregated on 20-second intervals.
 Setting resolution is optional.

-If resolution is taken out from the above script, the output would consist of 10-second summaries instead of 20-second aggregated records, similar as below.
+If resolution is taken out from the script, the output would consist of 10-second summaries instead of 20-second aggregated records, similar as below.

 .. code-block:: bash